Skydance Animation

-Skydance Animation, LLC is an American animation studio that is a division of Skydance Media, founded on March 16, 2017.
-The studio is in Los Angeles, with offices in Connecticut and Madrid, Spain; the Madrid branch was originally Ilion Animation Studios.
+Skydance Animation, LLC, is an American animation studio that is a division of Paramount Pictures, founded on March 16, 2017.
+The studio is based in Los Angeles, with offices in Stamford, Connecticut, and Madrid, Spain; the Madrid branch was originally Ilion Animation Studios.

-Skydance Animation's first film Luck was released on August 5, 2022, on Apple TV+.
-Its next film is Spellbound, followed by two other film projects, Pookoo and Ray Gunn, along with a TV series being developed based on the books of The Search for WondLa.
+Skydance Animation's first film, Luck, was released on August 5, 2022, on Apple TV+.
+Its most recent film is Spellbound, released on November 22, 2024, on Netflix, followed by four other film projects: Swapped; Ray Gunn (both 2026); an untitled Jack and the Beanstalk project; and an untitled Don Hall project (all for Netflix).

 History

-In March 2017 Skydance Media formed an animation division and a multi-year partnership with Madrid, Spain-based animation studio Ilion Animation Studios.
+In March 2017, Skydance Media formed an animation division and a multi-year partnership with Madrid, Spain-based animation studio Ilion Animation Studios.
 In July, it announced its first two films, Split, for a release in 2019, and Luck.
 Both films would be distributed by Paramount Pictures as part of their deal with Skydance Media.
 On October 10, 2017, Bill Damaschke was hired to head the division as president of animation and family entertainment, and Luck was given a release date of March 19, 2021.
-In April 2018, Luck was greenlit by Paramount Animation chief Mireille Soria.
+In April 2018, Paramount Animation entered into a partnership with Skydance Animation to produce Luck.

-Skydance Animation signed on directors Alessandro Carloni (Kung Fu Panda 3) to direct Luck, Vicky Jenson (Shrek) to direct Spellbound), and Nathan Greno (Tangled) to write and direct Pookoo (formerly known as Powerless).
-Peggy Holmes (Secret of the Wings and The Pirate Fairy) was later announced as new director of Luck, replacing Carloni who left over creative differences.

-In January 2019, Skydance Animation hired former Pixar and Walt Disney Animation Studios CCO John Lasseter as Head of Animation, supplanting Damaschke.
-This decision was met with disapproval from some contributors to various Skydance projects, owing to prior allegations of sexual misconduct against Lasseter during his time with Pixar.
-Soria announced that the team at Paramount Animation would no longer work with Skydance due to the hiring of Lasseter.
-Conversely, Damaschke stated that many people "[...] had strong feelings and felt like it was the right thing to do [...] and were excited to get to work with him" and it was "[...] definitely not a black-and-white situation."
-Emma Thompson was to voice a character in Luck but left the project after Lasseter was hired.
-Jane Fonda was cast as The Dragon in Luck.
+Skydance Animation signed on directors Alessandro Carloni (Kung Fu Panda 3) to direct Luck, Vicky Jenson (Shrek and Shark Tale) to direct Spellbound, and Nathan Greno (Tangled) to write and direct Swapped (formerly known as Powerless and Pookoo).
+In January 2019, Skydance Animation hired former Pixar and Walt Disney Animation Studios CCO John Lasseter as head of Animation, supplanting Damaschke.
+While some outlets reported feelings of disapproval of this decision owing to prior allegations of sexual misconduct against Lasseter, many others, particularly those at the studio, "[...] had strong feelings and felt like it was the right thing to do [...] and were excited to get to work with him" and it was "[...] definitely not a black-and-white situation" according to Damaschke.
+Soria announced that Paramount Animation would no longer consult with Skydance Animation, though they did not already have a formal creative partnership.
+Following Lasseter's hiring, the studio grew from 65 employees to nearly 900 as of July 2022.
 Holly Edwards, who previously served as Skydance Animation's Head of Production, was promoted to the position of president at Skydance Animation.
+Peggy Holmes (The Little Mermaid: Ariel's Beginning, Secret of the Wings and The Pirate Fairy) was later announced as new director of Luck, replacing Carloni who left over creative differences.